Zefling/classement-client/README.md

     -   ✅ Backup in browser or in Json
         -   ✅ Import (one or more)
         -   ✅ Export all
-    -   ✅ Image export (PNG, JPG or WebP)
+    -   ✅ Image export: PNG, JPG or WebP (except for Safari)
-    -   ✅ In-memory tierlists clone
+    -   ✅ In-memory rankings clone
     -   ✅ Tags
     -   ✅ Preferences
     -   ✅ External API